rbhatia1997/HTML5-CSS-Playground/README.md

 - <dfn> is the definition of some new terminology.
 - <address> refers to the contact info of the author of the page.
 - <ins> is used to show content inserted in a document whereas <del> is usually strikedthrough. <s> is a strikethrough but indicates elements that are no longer accurate or relevant.
+- <input> is how you handle inputs from users (e.g., text box or checkbox).

+Block elements can take up a whole line; in-line block elements take up only as much space as it needs.
+In-line elements are just text elements.

+- A <div> element stands for division, but essentially it's a box.
+It can contain any other element inside.
+They are meant to be used as containers for content.

 #### HTML Lists